-I had the privilege of visiting Kauai for seven amazing days, and did it ever exceed my expectations.
+I had the privilege of visiting Kauai for seven amazing days on a Hawaiian family vacation, and did it ever exceed my expectations.
 Kauai has so much to offer, whether you’re a honeymoon couple wanting a romantic getaway, or friends or family traveling together wanting adventure or some downtime.
 From hiking, waterfalls to all types of water activities, Kauai has everything.

 The hotel offers a full buffet breakfast every day for approx. $25 per person, which can be pre-paid with the room rate to save a little more.
 The hotel offers two average size pools as well for guest only, it never was crowded so always felt like our own private pool.
 Just a 1-minute walk right in front of the hotel is Lydgate Beach Park, it features a protected swimming beach & picnic area, great place to spend the day.